Bader Al-Mutawa: International career

 Al-Mutawa's first major competition on international level was the 2003 Arabian Gulf Cup, hosted by Kuwait.
 The home side finished sixth with only five points from six matches (only Yemen, the newcomer to the Gulf Cup finished the tournament with fewer points, sparing Kuwait the embarrassment of ending up at the bottom of the table of the gulf cup for the first time in their history).
-Al-Mutwa scored once in Kuwait's only victory of the tournament, a 4–0 win against Yemen.
+Al-Mutawa scored once in Kuwait's only victory of the tournament, a 4–0 win against Yemen.

 Al-Mutawa played in the 17th Arabian Gulf Cup in 2004, scoring a goal in the 87th minute against Saudi Arabia in Kuwait's opening match.
 Al-Mutawa excelled in this tournament, forming a strike partnership with captain and star striker Bashar Abdullah.
 They managed to score five goals between them.
 This partnership was short lived as Bashar retired from international football shortly after the tournament and Kuwait was eliminated in the semi-finals by Qatar after topping Group B with two victories and one draw with Bahrain.

 At the 18th Arabian Gulf Cup in 2007, Al-Mutawa scored goals against Yemen and in the final group match against the United Arab Emirates, but Kuwait exited the tournament for the first time in their history without winning a single game.

 On 3 September 2015, Al-Mutawa scored his second senior hat-trick, in a 9–0 defeat of Myanmar in a 2018 FIFA World Cup qualifier.

-FIFA recognizes him as the men's joint all-time record appearance holder with 196 caps, after having surpassed Soh Chin Ann's record of 195 recognized by FIFA matches on 14 June 2022.
-His record was equalled by Portugal's Cristiano Ronaldo during the 2022 FIFA World Cup.
+Al-Mutawa was the men's all-time record appearance holder with 196 caps, after having surpassed Soh Chin Ann's record of 195 recognized by FIFA matches on 14 June 2022.
+His record was equalled by Portugal's Cristiano Ronaldo during the 2022 FIFA World Cup and later beaten by Ronaldo in the UEFA Euro 2024 qualifiers.
+His total number of international matches was later readjusted to 202, making him the first player to reach the 200-match milestone.